 F protein, fusion protein; IM, intramuscular; RSV, respiratory syncytial virus.

 Yes.
-The Advisory Committee on Immunization Practices (ACIP) voted unanimously 11 to 0 to include Beyfortus in the Vaccines For Children (VFC) program.3
+The Advisory Committee on Immunization Practices (ACIP) voted unanimously, 11 to 0, to include Beyfortus in the VFC program.3

 View press release

-Based on clinical data, Beyfortus provides RSV protection that extends through 5 months.1
+Based on clinical data, Beyfortus provides RSV protection that extends through 5 months, the typical length of an RSV season.1

 RSV, respiratory syncytial virus.